Surf Life Saving is for everyone.

 SLSA is proud to work alongside our partners to grow the Surf Life Saving both within and beyond the LGBT community across Australia.
 People who identify as LGBT should be able to participate in Surf Life Saving at all levels, whether that be as a Life Saver, competitor, official, spectator, volunteer or employee.

 SLSA is a proud member of Pride in Sport.
 Pride in Sport works with SLSA to promote inclusion for LGBTQ people in Surf Life Saving.
-They also created the world’s first Pride in Sport Index, benchmarking the inclusion of LGBTQ people in sporting codes.
+They also created the world’s first Pride in Sport Index (please see below for more information), benchmarking the inclusion of LGBTQ people in sporting codes.
 Furthermore, the Pride in Sport Awards commenced in 2018, and identify role model participants, coaches, administrators, clubs and initiatives within the LGBTQ space from all sports around Australia.
 Gary Driscoll from Lifesavers with Pride was awarded the LGBTQ Out Role Model of the year award at the 2020 Pride in Sport awards for his work promoting LGBTQ inclusion in Surf Life Saving.

 SLSA also works internally within the life saving community with LGBTQ stakeholders to ensure that our message of inclusion and respect is being received.
 This includes Lifesavers with Pride, an organisation of LGBTQ lifesavers who provide guidance, support and advocacy on behalf of LGBT lifesavers.
 They operate nationally, representing Surf Life Saving in LGBTQ community events, and aim to promote lifesaving as a welcoming, progressive and inclusive movement for the LGBT community.